 So what do I want to think about the yearly feedback process?

-This year I’m focusing less on my superpower and more on what three areas I want to keep growing in.
+This year I’m focusing less on my strengths and more on what three areas I want to keep growing in.
 I want to spend time celebrating my wins from the past year (because no one else is going to) and setting very clear goals for myself based on where I want to be a year from now.